 Comprehensive earnings include net earnings plus unrealized gains/losses on available-for-sale investment securities, net of tax.
 In reporting the components of comprehensive earnings on a net basis in the statement of earnings, the Company used a 34 percent tax rate.
 Other comprehensive earnings (loss), as shown in the consolidated statements of earnings and comprehensive earnings, is net of tax expense of \$48,064 and tax benefit of \$42,353 for the three-months ended September 30, 2016 and 2015, respectively.
-Other comprehensive earnings (loss), as shown in the consolidated statements of earnings and comprehensive earnings and comprehensive earnings (loss), as shown in the consolidated statements of systems of \$985,347 and tax benefit of \$327,112 for the nine-months ended September 30, 2016 and 2015, respectively.
+Other comprehensive earnings (loss), as shown in the consolidated statements of earnings and comprehensive earnings, is net of tax expense of \$985,347 and tax benefit of \$327,112 for the nine-months ended September 30, 2016 and 2015, respectively.